steltenpower/PowerGists/animation.md

 That intro of fantasy and strange reality, might have confused you enough to open your mind.
 Some questions:
 - "What, that our narratives nowadays are often heavily based on, was not mentioned at all? ...."
 - "Aren't many documents much like a sheet of paper behind a glass plate?
 How not?"
+- _.... becomes DATA_

 - "How do you get non-text into documents?
 Do you see risks for non-reproducibility?
 Can these be limited?"
-- _.... becomes DATA_

-"COPY-PASTING, OFTEN WASTING:" _show document surrounded by some popular applications like SPPS, Excel, etc._
+- "COPY-PASTING?" _show document surrounded by some popular applications like SPPS, Excel, MATLAB, Firefox, etc._
+- OFTEN WASTING:
 - Just as with typos, manual copy-paste errors might never get found, let alone fixed ; __
 - That what gets pasted in, doesn't show what happened before, how a thought process iterated it.
-Though the paster might not have logged it either.
+And the paster might not have logged it either.
 - The version pasted in doesn't just come with a unambiguous recipe (interpretable by people or algorithms) for reproducibility.
-- After it's pasted it can't be experimented with.
+- After it's pasted, it can't be experimented with.
 No trying, discussing, learning, improving.
 - If what is copied is updated later, the copy will be out-of-date.

 "WEDDING BY EMBEDDING":
 - 'general web embeds'; _show photo, video, interactive whiteboard, iframe, any web content from elsewhere_
-- "and notebook specific code cells" ; _animation of external programs turning into internal editable cells_
+- "and notebook specific RUNNING CODE cells" ; _animation of external programs turning into internal editable cells_
+- "And of course your familiar text paragraphs"

 CONVERT OR NOT?:
 - "you can convert notebooks into many common formats" _docx PDF dashboards view-only-notebooks etc_
-- "or invite people into using them directly _notebooks for training, testing, reviewing, publishing" ; _show logos for carpentries, codecheck, etc_
+- "or invite people into them with just a link" _for training, testing, reviewing, publishing or getting in-context support" ; _show logos for carpentries, codecheck, etc_
 - "Try Jupyter, Rnotebook, observableHQ, and take a peek at what extensions are available" ; _show logos for Jupyter, Rnotebook, ObservableHQ, nbconvert, fast_ai?_

-Make it so that Jupyter and others can (and are allowed to) easily re-use (parts) ?
+"Most importantly: Many non-techies love it because without being forced to code themselves, they have their techy colleagues in the same shared document doing their magic."

+Give it a try?